veez21/runtime-optimization-1/README.md

  * **_interpret-only_** - skips all compilation and relies on the interpreter to run code.
  * **_verify-none_** - special option that skips verification and compilation, should be used only for trusted system code.

+### Preference

+You can change the default compiler filter with the one you prefer (or want to experiment with).
+Just go to Terminal Emulator and then type:
+	art_magisk
+And then it'll present you with a menu that is pretty simple and easy to work with.

+### Changelog
+v0.1
+- Initial Release
+v0.2
+- post-fs-data.sh and service.sh is additionally used on setting properties v0.3
+- post-fs-data.sh and service.sh now reads from system.prop
+v0.3.1
+- fixed typo in post-fs-data.sh and service.sh
+v0.4
+- Now has a UI in Terminal Emulator (how to use is in the OP)
+- Default compiler filter is speed
+- Automatically wipes dalvik-cache after flashing v0.5
+- Added more properties
+- Does not overwrite saved filter every update
+- Removed post-fs-data.sh and service.sh
+v0.6
+- Fixed bootloop issues

 [More info about this topic here](https://source.android.com/devices/tech/dalvik/configure)

 [See XDA Thread](https://forum.xda-developers.com/apps/magisk/module-android-runtime-optimization-t3596559)